locnnil/workshop/docs/explanation/interfaces/ssh-agent-interface.rst

      ssh-agent  ws/ssh-sdk:ssh-agent   :ssh-agent  manual

-This means a proxy Unix domain socket is created inside the workshop and a corresponding :envvar:`SSH_AUTH_SOCK` value is set for the workshop's users:
+This means a proxy Unix domain socket has been created inside the workshop and a corresponding :envvar:`SSH_AUTH_SOCK` value has been set for the workshop's users:

 .. code-block:: console